KD3n1z/mhack-overlay/README.md

 <br><br>
 ### All about extensions.
 • <code>Extensions</code> are console programs that extend the functionality of the overlay.<br>
-• M Hack Overlay starts runs them in the background and reads their output.<br>
+• M Hack Overlay runs them in the background and reads their output.<br>
 • First of all, the extension prints out its title.
 (Example: "title:best extension").<br>
 • Then, it starts constantly displaying the name of the parameters and their values.
 (Example: "smile:=D")<br>
 • Extensions stored in %appdata%/Shu/Overlay/exts/